At-Risk Animals

 View more..

-Painter is on the at-risk list due to behavior.
-He is not thriving in the care center and continues to display challenging behavior during interactions.
-He is extremely intelligent and high energy, and needs to expend energy constructively with interactive play sessions 3-4X/day.
-In addition to playtime, this cat would also benefit from mental exercise from activities such as puzzle toys/games, lick mats, or clicker training.
-Without providing activity for his mind and body, the cat may react with rough play, potentially resulting in bite/scratch incidents.
-It is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
-He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with feline body language, overstimulation, rough play, and who have the time to invest in managing these behaviors on a consistent basis to avoid (further) bite/scratch incidents.
+Azara is on the at-risk list due to behavior.
+Her owner describes her as a talkative and play cat that loves to play with toys.
+She is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
+Due to her stress levels, it is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
+She would do best in a home with adopters who are willing to give her plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
+Azara has minor dental disease.

 View more..